norbert-acedanski/supernatural-guide/README.md

 - Sam had a Zanna friend, named Sully when he was young (from S11E08)
 - Lucifer mentions "Lucifer" TV series about Lucifer solving crimes in S11E10
 - Castiel is possessed by Lucifer in S11E10
+- Sam went into death shock in S11E17

 # TODO:
 - finish all seasons and episodes.